LukeGrahamLandry/franca/devlog.md

 ## (Feb 26)

+making os/host/user work
 - join needs to do the right thing based on how the thread was created since it sets perfer_syscalls internally, can't just return.
+- lib/sys: SyscallVTable doesn't need a ClearOnAotBake anymore because i fixed bakes of DataSymbol functions. letting it bake affected repro in a confusing way but im just gonna pretend that's fine and sort the relocations for now.
+- support more host platforms.
+  - don't rely on saving the libc fn so can build with -syscalls (neat to see it work in blink, more layers per layer)
+  - :HostUserNightmare my user code automatically switches syscall abi based on current_arch which i can't fake because it's needed for jitting as well, so have to carefully remap the syscall numbers on the recieving end (ditto openat flags and fstatat struct). that kinda sucks, but don't want to change the magic numbers because it would be cool to be able to run other people's binaries.

 ## (Feb 25)